Hoidi/RevisorChecker/README.md

 The purpose of this program is to automate as much of the auditors work as possible

 #### Commands

-    r - regular check
-    a - "ansvarsbefrielse" check

     o - one file
     t - two files

 followed by

-    bank.pdf analisys.pdf (analisys2.pdf) (ledger.pdf (ledger2.pdf))
+    bank.pdf analisys.pdf (analisys2.pdf) ledger.pdf (ledger2.pdf)

 #### Examples of arguments to run ("pre-release"):
-A regular check SP3:

-    r o path/to/banking.pdf path/to/analysis.pdf

-If a regular check is over two bookkeeping years (SP1):

-    r t path/to/banking.pdf path/to/analysis1.pdf path/to/analysis2.pdf
-If check is done before a "ansvarsbefrielse" over one bookkeeping year
+A check that is only for one bookkeeping year:

-    a o path/to/banking.pdf path/to/analysis.pdf path/to/ledger.pdf
+    o path/to/banking.pdf path/to/analysis.pdf path/to/ledger.pdf

-If check is done before a "ansvarsbefrielse" over two bookkeeping year
+If a check is over two bookkeeping years (SP1 or ansvarsbefrielse):

-    a t path/to/banking.pdf path/to/analysis2.pdf path/to/analysis2.pdf path/to/ledger1.pdf path/to/ledger2.pdf
+    t path/to/banking.pdf path/to/analysis1.pdf path/to/analysis2.pdf path/to/ledger1.pdf path/to/ledger2.pdf